Our District

 Demographics

-Timaru District recorded a slight population increase to just under 44,000 at the 2013 Census.
-Around 80% of Timaru District residents live in or around the four main settlements - Timaru, Temuka, Geraldine and Pleasant
+Timaru District recorded a slight population increase to just over 46,000 at the 2018 Census.
+Around 80% of Timaru District residents live in or around the four main settlements - Timaru, Temuka, Geraldine and Pleasant Point.
+You can find more information on the Cenus Website.

 Economy